 Based on the result of the audit, the data team agrees on a product data classification system.
 The classification system reflects the new company’s sources, data quality, formats and hierarchies.

 The classification system will form the basis of matching and linking product data and provide the guideline for how to migrate product data.

 4. Choose a master data management system

 Consolidation.
 Data is owned by the legacy systems (ERPs, inventory management systems, etc.) where it stays during the merger.
-The MDM system then aggregates and consolidates data into a so-called golden record, where data is cleansed and synchronized.
+The master data management system then aggregates and consolidates data into a so-called golden record, where data is cleansed and synchronized.
 The beauty of this method is that there is no need to discontinue legacy systems, which can make the merging of data a quicker process.

 Centralization.
-If the data model from the audit discloses a disorganized set of product data that cannot be aggregated in a meaningful way, the MDM system can take over the role as the primary platform of record, where data is then pushed out to the operational systems (warehouse database, retailer systems, marketing apps, etc.).
-If one of the organizations managed product data in the form of spreadsheets, then a centralized approach would be worthwhile.
+If the data model from the audit discloses a disorganized set of product data that cannot be aggregated in a meaningful way, the master data management system can take over the role as the primary platform of record, from where data is then pushed out to the operational systems (retailer systems, marketing apps, point of sale, etc.).
+If one of the organizations was managing product data in the form of spreadsheets, then a centralized approach would be worthwhile.

 Coexistence.
-The MDM forms part of a two-way system that secures a single version of the truth.
-Whenever a siloed system is updated with new information, the MDM system will be updated, and vice versa.
+The master data management forms part of a two-way system that secures a single version of the truth.
+Whenever a siloed system is updated with new information, the master data management system will be updated, and vice versa.
 Regardless of where system data is pulled from, it will always be the single version of truth.
 Compared with the consolidation method, the coexistence method synchronizes and consolidates data, but at the same time allows the legacy systems to be fully operable.

 Registry.
 Within this implementation method, the MDM system allows an organization to keep data segregated, which helps support regulatory requirements.
 This is especially common in the healthcare industry, where you need to comply with the standard 21 CFR Part 11.